Queens Park, Bedford

-Queens Park is a diverse and multicultural area, reflected in the many specialist shops and businesses located in the community, including many international supermarkets and delis.
-There are also a varied number of places of worship, including an Anglican church, two mosques and the largest Sikh temple in the United Kingdom outside London.
+Queens Park is an electoral ward and area of Bedford, England, west of the town centre.
+The community was established in the 1890s and has been described as Bedford's first industrial suburb.
+Nowadays, it is diverse and multicultural with many specialist shops and businesses including international supermarkets and delis.
+Places of worship include an Anglican church, two mosques and one of the largest Sikh temples in the United Kingdom.